 Metropolitan Area Analysis

-The Dallas-Fort Worth metroplex shows the highest concentration of rapid-growth cities in the country, with five cities among the nation’s top 15.
-This growth reflects broader trends: business relocations, affordable housing, and strong job growth across Texas.
+The Dallas–Fort Worth metroplex continues to show the highest concentration of high-growth cities in the United States, with five cities ranking in the national top 15.
+This pattern reflects broader drivers: corporate relocations, relative housing affordability, and sustained job creation.

 Growth by Metropolitan Statistical Area